gitter-badger/koueki/README.md

 *公益, the public good*

-Good security comes with transparancy.
+Good security comes with transparency.

 ## What is it?